Everything you need to know about airline bereavement fares

 By phone

-The following airlines do not offer reduced bereavement fares:
+The following airlines do not offer bereavement discounts:

 How to apply for bereavement fares

-To apply for bereavement fares, you will typically need to:
+To apply for a bereavement fare, you will typically need to:

 1. Contact the airline: Reach out to the airline’s customer service department to discuss your situation and confirm the availability of bereavement fares.